 In order to achieve more consistent query performance while still allowing larger

 true.
 This property will trigger spilling for a query whenever its

 memory usage exceeds the per-node total memory limit, even if the memory pool is not

 Please note that enabling spill-to-disk does not guarantee execution of all

-memory intensive queries.
-It is still possible that the query runner will fail
+not support spilling yet.
+It is also still possible that the query runner will fail

 to divide intermediate data into chunks small enough that every chunk fits into